The Bankrate promise

 Defaulting on a business loan isn’t something anyone wants to do, but it can happen despite your best efforts.

 Whether you overborrow or see your company’s income drop, you might find yourself in a situation where you can’t afford to make your loan payments.
-If that happens, it’s important to know the consequence of default and the steps you can take to avoid it.
+If that happens, it’s important to know the consequences of default and the steps you can take to avoid it.

 What does it mean to go into default?